 There are many things that go into having a beautiful smile.
-Sometimes this requires nothing more than proper home oral care and regular trips to see your dental health providers here at Dr. Hilton Israelson.
-But sometimes it takes more to achieve the appearance that we want with our teeth and gums.
+Sometimes this requires nothing more than proper home oral care and regular trips to see your dental health providers here at Dr. Xixi Wu.
+But sometimes it takes more to achieve the aesthetic appearance that we want with our teeth and gums.
 For some people, gingival contouring could be a procedure that they may want to think about having performed.
 Here is some more information concerning this innovative and helpful dental service:

 When to Consider It

 For patients who are dealing with what is sometimes referred to as "gummy smile," this can be a life changing procedure.
 When a person has excess gum tissue protruding over and covering their teeth, it can make them look very small and short.
 This can cause many issues with their self-esteem and confidence.
 Being afraid or embarrassed to smile is no way to go through life and no one should have to endure such a horrible experience.

 But gingival contouring isn’t only for people with excess gum tissue surrounding their teeth, it can also be helpful for those who may not have enough as well.
 This is when gum tissue is added to places where the recession has occurred and left the appearance of long teeth, often with noticeable gaps in them.

 For patients who have excessive gum tissue which covers part of the teeth, our dental health technician will use a specialized laser technique which cuts away small amounts of the extra tissue, gradually exposing more of the tooth’s crown.
 This will allow for a smile which reveals your beautiful teeth rather than excess gum tissue.
 The aforementioned lasers, which also serve to seal the area and reduce bleeding and eliminate openings in which bacteria might enter, as well as scalpels and even radiosurgery may be used in your gingival contour treatment.
 Our dentists will discuss the best options and proper techniques to be used in your specific case.